How long is the Council election term?

-Only those who are full members on the Roll of Electors as of 9am AEST Monday 4 September 2017 can nominate and vote.
-To ensure you are on the Roll and that your details are up to date, please contact 1300 367 757 or email records.
+Only those who are full members on the Roll of Electors as of 9am AEST Monday 9 September 2019 can nominate and vote.
+To ensure you are on the Roll and that your details are up to date, please contact 1300 367 757 or email the Records Team.

 You will be ineligible to nominate if you:

 - are of impaired capacity as defined in the Powers of Attorney Act 1998;

 - are an insolvent under administration;